suizokukan/pimydoc/README.md

       systems since the test files use the \n linefeed, NOT the \r\n one.
     • open() uses the option "encoding='utf-8" so that the script doesn't use the cp1252 encoding on Windows systems.
+    • (tests.py) the PATH_TO_CURRENT_TEST directory is removed at the
+      beginning of each test function.

 ##v 0.1.7(beta) (2016_08_29) : documentation improved/project in beta stage.

     • improved the documentation